Take great photographs of the wildlife

-Whilst we are on the topic of camera equipment, we also recommend that you use an image stabiliser, as it is unlikely that you are going to be able to use a tripod in a packed safari vehicle!
+Whilst we are on the topic of camera equipment, perhaps take an image stabiliser.
+It is unlikely that you are going to be able to use a tripod in a packed safari vehicle.
 Some cameras have in-built image stabilisers, but you can also buy lenses with them built in too.

 Don’t ignore the little creatures

 Whilst you may be hoping to get the perfect shot of a cheetah or lion, it’s important not to forget about the smaller creatures and birds living in the African bush.
 Pay attention to these little creatures and you will get some fabulous shots of them in their natural habitat.